Sanglorian/orcus/Orcus Advanced Options - current.md

 **Skill Training:** You are trained in an extra skill of your choice.

+**Slimy Coating:** After each short rest you gain temporary hit points equal to your Constitution modifier (2 + Con at level 11, 5 + Con at level 21).

 **Speedy:** +1 to your base walking speed.

 **Under-Developed Wings:** You have a fly speed of 6, but you fall at the end of your turn and your maximum altitude is 1.